michaelblyons/SublimeSyntax-HTML-CSharp/README.md

 - Snippets for some directives (Try `page` or `import`)
     + Default attributes are subject to change.
 - Snippets may require <kbd>Ctrl</kbd>+<kbd>space</kbd>, depending on your environment.
+- Some autocomplete within directives.

 ## Future support (maybe)

 - Razor syntax
-- Identify all relevant attributes of directives
+- Identify more attributes of directives
+- Autocomplete ASP builtins

 ## Known issues: